 The dataQF field in each data record is a quality flag for known errors applying to the record.
-Please see the table below for an explanation of dataQF codes specific to this product.
+The analytical laboratory may also flag sample-level data when results for particular lipids are out of the range of instrument calibration (analysisResultsQF); batch-level issues with QA standards or blanks are reported in analyteStandardQF.
+Please see the table below for an explanation of quality flag codes specific to this product.